smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 allow the customer to order a coffee.

-To build this application, we will walk you through using Smithy to define a model for the coffee service, generate code for a client and a server, and implement a front-end and back-end for the service.
+To build this application, we will walk you through using Smithy to define a model for the coffee service, generate code for the client and server, and implement the front-end and back-end for the service.

 .. tip::
     This tutorial does not assume you are an expert in Smithy, but you may find it helpful to work through the